SofieThi/STH_Language/assignment_1/README.md

 Third, we need to find AB: the frequency of collocate near the node word

-Fouth, we need to find size of the corpus (text)
+Fouth, we need to find size of the corpus (the text)

 Fifth, we need to find the span of words